Some parts of the US are more vulnerable to another hit by coronavirus. Here’s why

 The country’s seven-day average of new reported infections is going down, Centers for Disease Control and Prevention Director Dr. Rochelle Walensky said during a White House Covid-19 briefing on Friday.

-But what’s concerning officials now, Walensky said, are the “unsettling gaps” in Covid-19 vaccine coverage in different parts of the country.
+What’s concerning officials now, Walensky said Friday, are the “unsettling gaps” in Covid-19 vaccine coverage in different parts of the country.

 “Some areas are doing very well with greater than 65% coverage for those over the age of 65… but many areas have far less coverage, less than 47%,” she said.
 “Because this virus is an opportunist, we anticipate that the areas of lightest vaccine coverage now might be where the virus strikes next.”

 Experts have stressed for months that the best way Americans can protect themselves — and their communities — is through Covid-19 vaccinations which can, when enough people are vaccinated, suppress the spread of the virus.